Best Disney World Ticket Choice: After Hours or More Days?

 What if you went to Disney World and didn’t leave a day on your ticket to visit Magic Kingdom?
 What if you went to Magic Kingdom After Hours instead?
 Would you save money?
 Would you see more?
 Would it be a great use of your vacation dollars?

-After Hours events are happening at three Disney World parks this year, and you could ask this question about all of them.
+After Hours events are happening at three Disney World parks in 2025, and you could ask this question about all of them.
 Let’s take a look, including finding the dates where you could do two After Hours events on the same trip.

 About Disney After Hours